 While the disease can be reversed in the early stages, more advanced stages can lead to chronic gum disease.

 Drs.
-Pramod Thomas and Wilner Loiseau can provide patients with gum disease treatment at every stage of the condition.
-Your treatment at our Richardson, TX, office will be completely tailored to meet your needs, and any necessary surgical intervention can be performed in our office by Dr. Loiseau, an oral surgeon and periodontist.
+Pramod Thomas and Wilner Loiseau can provide dental patients with gum disease treatment at every stage of the condition.
+Your gum disease treatment at our Richardson, TX, dental office will be completely tailored to meet your needs, and any necessary surgical intervention can be performed in our dental office by Dr. Loiseau, an oral surgeon and periodontist.

 The Causes of Gum Disease

 Although there are certain risk factors that can increase your risk of developing gum disease, periodontal issues are generally caused by an abundance of bacteria.
 That’s why it’s important to treat gum disease promptly.